Skip to main content

 Advice

-Rules have been established to provide a safe environment in which UASs can be flown without coming into conflict with manned aircraft and without risk to other people or properties with some specific additional steps that must be taken if a UAS is being flown for ‘aerial work’, such as, you must be in possession of a Permission issued by the CAA before you conduct any aerial work with your UAS.
-You can find details about the requirements to fly a UAS commercially from the CAA.
+Rules have been established to provide a safe environment in which RPASs can be flown without coming into conflict with manned aircraft and without risk to other people or properties with some specific additional steps that must be taken if a RPAS is being flown for ‘aerial work’, such as, you must be in possession of a Permission issued by the CAA before you conduct any aerial work with your RPAS.
+You can find details about the requirements to fly a RPAS commercially from the CAA.

-The type of UAS operation is defined by one of the following 3 categories:
+The type of RPAS operation is defined by one of the following 3 categories:

 Open: Operate without CAA Authorisation if they are: